gparsey/CUDA_FORTRAN_BiCGStab/README.md

 Testing has been performed using the CUDA 9.1 Toolkit and iFort 17.0.4.196

+GPU being used is a Tesla P4 card

 FILES
 =====
 maklefile_testcuda : Makefile (with debugging flags) used for the test case